meker12/commerce-channels.en/help/amazon-sales-channel/stock-quantity.md

 - [Catalog Search](./catalog-search.md)
 - [Product Listing Condition](./product-listing-condition.md)

-## Example: Maximum Listed Quantity
+## Example: Maximum listed quantity

 When an item is sold, the Amazon listing will re-list it at this quantity.